timan-z/HackMD-Clone-Tech-Demo/stuff-to-add-to-future-readme.txt

 ^ also a new creative difference I can add is, in HackMd's numberedlist, when you highlight multiple lines and apply the button (it prepends "1." to all the lines -- but here I know how I can make them all numbered!)

+another minor creative change is, after inserting table or line break (---), I'm moving the cursor position after their insertion (this is not the case in HackMD -- the cursor position does not change at all -- but I don't think that really makes sense).